Trading Basics

 Who Trades Forex and Why

 The forex market serves many participants.
 Central banks manage currency reserves and influence rates.
 Commercial banks handle large institutional transactions.
-Hedge funds and investment firms speculate for profit.
-Corporations hedge currency exposure from international trade.
-Retail traders — individuals like you — now represent about 5.5% of daily volume, enabled by online brokers offering leverage and advanced trading platforms like MT5.
-The diversity of participants ensures deep liquidity and tight spreads, especially on major pairs.
+Hedge funds speculate for profit.
+Corporations hedge currency exposure.
+Retail traders now represent about 5.5% of daily volume, enabled by online brokers offering leverage and advanced platforms like MT5.

 Getting Started with Forex Trading

-To start trading forex, you need: a regulated broker (we recommend Vantage for its low spreads and 150% deposit bonus), the MT5 trading platform, and basic knowledge of technical and fundamental analysis.
+To start trading forex, you need: a regulated broker, the MT5 trading platform, and basic knowledge of technical and fundamental analysis.
 Begin with a demo account to practice without risk.
-Learn to read candlestick charts, understand support and resistance, and follow the economic calendar for market-moving events like CPI, NFP, and central bank rate decisions.
-The Take Profit app offers 354 trading lessons to accelerate your learning curve.
+Learn to read candlestick charts, understand support and resistance, and follow the economic calendar.
+The Take Profit app offers 428 trading lessons to accelerate your learning curve.

 Frequently Asked Questions